Skip to main content

 Sonotube Concrete Calculator

-Calculate concrete volume, bag count, and total weight for Sonotube cylinder forms.
-Handle multi-tube projects (decks, pergolas, pier foundations) in one calculation.
+Concrete volume, bag count, and total weight for Sonotube cylinder forms.
+Multi-tube projects (decks, pergolas, pier foundations) handled in one calculation.
+For rectangular pier bases or strip footings, use the Concrete Footing Calculator.

 Results

 Estimates only.
-Verify tube sizes on site, set tubes below your local frost line, and check building code for required diameter, depth, and rebar.
+Verify tube dimensions on site, set tubes below your local frost line, and check building code for required diameter, depth, and rebar.
+TakeoffCalc isn't responsible for material over- or under-orders.

 How to use this calculator

-- 01Pick your tube diameter.
-The 6 standard sizes cover almost every residential pier; choose Custom for non-standard diameters and a numeric input appears below.
+1. 01Pick your tube diameter.
+The 6 standard sizes cover almost every residential pier.
+Choose Custom for non-standard diameters and a numeric input appears below.

-- 02Enter tube height in feet.
-Measure the full tube length — typically the depth below frost line plus any extension above grade.
+2. 02Enter tube height in feet (or meters in metric mode).
+Measure the full tube length, typically the depth below frost line plus any extension above grade.

-- 03Set the Number of Tubes.
-This is the multi-tube part: enter 4, 6, 8, or however many piers your project uses, and the calculator returns the total pour in one go.
+3. 03Set the Number of Tubes.
+This is the multi-tube part.
+Enter 4, 6, 8, or however many piers your project uses, and the calculator returns the total pour in one go.
 Per-tube outputs appear when you have more than one tube.

-- 04Choose your bag size and waste factor.
-80-lb bags are most common for tube pours; 10% waste covers the partial-bag overage you cannot recover.
-For 4+ tubes totalling over 1 cubic yard, consider ready-mix delivery instead.
+4. 04Choose your bag size and waste factor.
+80-lb (36-kg) bags are most common for tube pours.
+10% waste covers the partial-bag overage you can’t recover.
+For 4+ tubes totalling over 1 cubic yard (0.76 m³), consider ready-mix delivery instead.

-- 05Read the results.
+5. 05Read the results.
 Total Concrete Needed includes waste and is the orderable cubic yardage.
-Total Bags is computed from total volume (not per-tube × tube count), so it can be slightly less than per-tube bags multiplied out — that is normal.
+Total Bags is computed from total volume (not per-tube × tube count), so it can be slightly less than per-tube bags multiplied out.
+That’s normal.

 Understanding the math